JoshuaThadi/JoshuaThadi/README.md

 </h1>
 <h2 align="center">❂ I am Joshua Thadi</h2>

-<h4 align="left">🌟I'm currently pursuing a Bachelor's degree in Computer Science, actively working on improving my programming skills, and exploring various areas of the IT industry.
-My academic and personal learning journey is focused on building a solid foundation in computer science while actively exploring emerging technologies.</h4>
+<h4 align="left">I'm currently pursuing a Bachelor's degree in Computer Science, actively working on improving my programming skills, and exploring various areas of the IT industry.
+My academic and personal learning journey is focused on building a solid foundation in computer science while diving into emerging technologies.
+Acquiring knowledge to adapt in diverse technological domains.
+Building a strong foundation in computer science fundamentals while exploring modern innovations.
+Passionate about continuous learning, adaptability, and applying knowledge to real-world challenges.</h4>

  <div align="center">